ikekeku/PPInsight/README.md

 - Write “test stubs” — mini functions that pretend to run a model but always return the same score.
 These let you test your plotting and data-handling code without needing to re-run expensive real models.

 ## Task 3 — plot interaction scores (D3 visualizations)
-This task turns the `scores.tsv` table into interactive visuals.
-For each metric type (one chart per metric—e.g., DOCKQ, RMSD), build a D3 page where x = model name and y = score value; each protein pair is shown as a series of points/boxes, with tooltips linking to raw outputs.
-The default view will show a single protein pair (dropdown to switch).
-Possible immplenetations include allowing grouped views (multiple pairs) or aggregated summaries (boxplot/violin per model).
+This task turns the `scores.tsv` table into visuals.
+For each metric type (one chart per metric—e.g., DOCKQ, RMSD), you can plot a matplotlib bar chart that compares the models' interaction scores for your chosen protein pair.
+The resulting plots can be copied or saved directly from your code editor.

-Key implementation notes:
-- Convert `scores.tsv` → `scores.json` via a small script; D3 reads the JSON.
-Use D3 v7: [https://d3js.org/](https://d3js.org/).
-- UX (user experience): dropdown for protein pair, legend for models, sort controls (by median score), hover tooltip with `score_value`, `score_type`, and `output_path`.
-Export PNG/SVG for posters.
-- Keep each chart focused: one metric per page (easier comparison and legend clarity).

 Testing and examples:
-- Supply `examples/plots/*.html` and a small server (e.g., `python -m http.server`) for local review.
-Include snapshot SVGs for visual regression if desired.
+- Make plots using three simple example `.csv` files with three score types
+- Ensure pandas DataFrame conversion is happening properly
+- Test that appropriate exceptions are thrown

 ---